Niece Waidhofer Shows Off Cheeky Booty & Curvy Thighs In Sheer Skintight Dress With Slits

 Niece Waidhofer tantalized her 3 million Instagram followers over the weekend with her latest offering.
 The gorgeous model shared a photo and flaunted her voluptuous curves in a skintight dress that did nothing but favors for her body.
-The pic sparked a frenzy, and fans rushed to engage with her.
+The pic seemed to spark a frenzy, as fans rushed to engage with her.
 They have already rewarded her with over 104,000 likes since she posted it on Saturday evening.

 The bombshell brunette posed in profile in this particular image.
 Niece highlighted her scintillating curves by putting one leg in front of the other.
-The robe’s slit revealed her hips, the curve of her voluptuous booty, and her thick thighs.
+The garment's slit revealed her hips, the curve of her voluptuous booty, and her thick thighs.

 Niece also held a glass of wine in front of her buxom chest.
-She thrust her bust forward, and the glass drew attention to her ample chest.t
+She thrust her bust forward and the glass drew attention to her ample chest.

 The influencer seduced the camera with her provocative gaze.
-Niece looked sideways at the camera with widened eyes and then slightly pouted her lips in the sultry snap.
+Niece looked sideways at it with widened eyes and slightly pouted her lips.

-Niece rocked a half-sleeved semi-sheer dress that hugged her enviable frame.
-The textured, sparkly knit skimmed over her body, showcasing her hourglass proportions.
+She rocked a half-sleeved semi-sheer dress that hugged her enviable frame.
+The textured sparkly knit skimmed over her body, showcasing her hourglass proportions.

 An admirer wanted Niece to clarify her statement about the coke she mentioned.